microsoft/VirtualClient/website/docs/workloads/fio/fio-profiles.md

 ## PERF-IO-FIO-MULTITHROUGHPUT.json
 Runs an IO-intensive workload using the Flexible IO Tester (FIO) toolset.
 Multi-throughput OLTP-C workload to emulate a SQL Server OLTP disk workload by running four workload compononents in-parallel: random reads, random writes, sequential reads and sequential writes each with an overall weight/percentage defined.
 A weight of 0 for and of the workload components will cause that component to be excluded from the overall operations.

+Random IO : It represents the Database of OLTP-C workload.
+Sequential IO : It represents the logs of OLTP-C workload.
+Therefore, they are performed on different disks

 The workload runs directly against the raw disks without having the file system involved (e.g. /dev/sda, /dev/sdc);

 This profile uses an algorithm to determine the amount of IOPS to run against the disks & Random IO ,Sequential IO Disks: